carbon-language/carbon-lang/docs/design/sum_types.md

 }
 ```

-And here's how the compiler might generate an implementation of
+And here's how the compiler-generated implementation of
-`Optional.(Match.Continuation)` for the `match` statement shown earlier:
+`Optional.(Match.Continuation)` for the `match` statement shown earlier might
+look, if it were written in Carbon:

 ```carbon
 class __MatchStatementImpl {